trilitech/tezos-developer-docs/docs/tutorials/mobile/part-3.md

                await revealPlay();
              } else
                console.warn(
-                 'Warning : here we ignore this transaction event for session ', id
+                 'Warning: here we ignore this transaction event for session ', id
                );
            });